Laois Intermediate Football Championship

 The Laois Intermediate Football Championship is an annual Gaelic football competition contested by mid-tier Laois GAA clubs.
 The Laois County Board of the Gaelic Athletic Association has organised it since 1907.

-The Heath are the title holders (2022) defeating Arles–Kilcruise in the Final.
+Park–Ratheniska are the title holders (2025), having defeated Arles–Kilcruise in the final.

 Format

 The Intermediate Championship has a 'back door' and operates similarly to the Senior Championship (and Junior Championship C only) by going for a straight knockout but the 'back door' is in place for anyone losing out.

 The draw is first made for round 1 of the championship.
-The draw is then made for Round 2 of the championship.
+The draw is then made for round 2 of the championship.

 The final is held in O'Moore Park.

 Honours

-The trophy presented to the winners is the ?

 The winners of the Laois Intermediate Championship qualify to represent their county in the Leinster Intermediate Club Football Championship.
 The winners can, in turn, go on to play in the All-Ireland Intermediate Club Football Championship.
 They often do well outside the county, with the likes of Ballyroan Abbey (2008) and Crettyard (2005) among the clubs from Laois to win at least one Leinster Championship after winning the Laois Intermediate Football Championship.
 Ballyroan Abbey are the only Laois GAA club to have played in Leinster finals at senior and intermediate, Galway GAA club St Michael's narrowly defeating them in the All-Ireland semi-final.